jadianes/kdd-cup-99-spark/README.md

         return (line_split[-1], array([float(x) for x in clean_line_split]))

     parsed_data = raw_data.map(parse_interaction)
-    t0 = time()
     parsed_data_values = parsed_data.values().cache()
-    tt = time() - t0
-    print "Data parsed in {} seconds".format(round(tt,3))

-    Data parsed in 0.015 seconds

-Additionally, we have used `cache` in order to keep the results at hand.
+Additionally, we have used `cache` in order to keep the results at hand once they are calculated by the first action.
-Actually the parsing time we see here is because of the caching mechanism and the fact that we have executed that piece more than once.

 We will also standardise our data as we have done so far when performing distance-based clustering.